Vpn to access blocked sites for free: quick guide, tips, and safe alternatives

 # What is a kill switch?

 A kill switch automatically blocks all network traffic if the VPN connection drops, preventing your real IP from leaking.
+Proton vpn alternatives 2026: the ultimate guide to privacy, security, speed, and streaming with top VPN options

 # How do I test for DNS leaks?